lambertonlabs/SCHISTO_DB/README.md

 # SCHISTO_DB
+A RDBMS for de-identifed SCHISTO_PERSIST data.

 # SCHISTO_DB: Install and build
-A RDBMS for de-identifed SCHISTO_PERSIST data.

-All these instructions, at the moment, pertain to macOS.
+All these instructions, at the moment, pertain to macOS. apt-get may substitute for Homebrew if you are using a Linux machine (untested).

 Homebrew is needed to install PostgreSQL in this instance.
 If you don't have Homebrew (https://brew.sh/), you should.